apache/mynewt-mcumgr/protocol.md

 - **Service UUID**: `8D53DC1D-1DB7-4CD3-868B-8A527460AA84`
 - **Characteristic UUID**: `DA2E7828-FBCE-4E01-AE9E-261174997C48`

-The  "SMP" (or "newtmgr") service consists of one **write no-rsp characteristic** for SMP requests: a single-byte characteristic that can only accepts write-without-response commands.
+The  "SMP" GATT service consists of one **write no-rsp characteristic** for SMP requests: a single-byte characteristic that can only accepts write-without-response commands.
 The contents of each write command contains an SMP request.